mitre/emass_client/docs/developers.md

 ``` node
 curl -X GET "http://localhost:4010/api/systems?policy=rmf" -H  "accept: application/json" -H  "api-key: f32516cc-57d3-43f5-9e16-8f86780a4cce" -H  "user-uid: 1647389405"
 ```
-Note: The API expects the api-key and user-uid headers.
+**Note:** The API expects an api-key and user-uid in the request headers for all endpoint calls.
+For interacting with the mock server, simply use any arbitrary value for these keys..

-## Build eMASS Client SDK
+## Build an eMASS Client SDK
 The API clients are generated utilizing the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) CLI.

-**Note:** Currently there are two (2) client SDKs (ruby, and typscript-axios) that are automatically generated utilizing the GitHub action implemented within this repository.
-They are generated when a push to main occurs and the API specification files has been modified.
+**Note:** Currently there are two (2) client SDKs (ruby, and typscript-axios) that are automatically generated utilizing GitHub action implemented within this repository.
+They are generated when a push to the main branch occurs and the API specification file has been modified.

 ### Generate an eMASS Client
 Follow these steps to generate an eMASS client for any supported language provided by the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) CLI: